-- (a) cost of bulk purchases in the case of water and electricity; - (b) distribution costs; - (c) distribution losses in the case of electricity and water; - (d) depreciation expenses; - (e) maintenance of infrastructure and other fixed assets; - (f) administration and service costs, including - (i) service charges levied by other departments such as finance, human resources and legal services; - reasonable general overheads, such as the costs associated with the office of the municipal manager; - (iii) adequate contributions to the provisions for bad debts and obsolescence of stock; and - (iv) all other ordinary operating expenses associated with the service concerned including, in the case of the electricity service, the cost of providing street lighting in the municipal area; and (g) the cost of indigence relief measures.
+- (a) cost of bulk purchases in the case of water and electricity; - (b) distribution costs; - distribution losses in the case of electricity and water; - (d) depreciation expenses; - (e) maintenance of infrastructure and other fixed assets; - (f) administration and service costs, including - - (i) service charges levied by other departments such as finance, human resources and legal services; - (ii) reasonable general overheads, such as the costs associated with the office of the municipal manager; - (iii) adequate contributions to the provisions for bad debts and obsolescence of stock; and - (iv) all other ordinary operating expenses associated with the service concerned including, in the case of the electricity service, the cost of providing street lighting in the municipal area; and - (g) the cost of indigence relief measures.

-Part 2 Structure of tariffs for major services, minor tariffs
+Structure of tariffs for major services, minor tariffs

-19. Structure of tariffs

-(1) The municipality may-

-- (a) determine the kilowatt-hours of electricity per month and the kilolitres of water which will be provided free of charge to a consumer who have registered as an indigent in terms of section 15(1)(b); and - (b) consider relief in respect of the tariffs for sewerage and refuse removal for such registered indigent to the extent that the council deems such relief affordable in terms of each annual budget, however, such relief may not be less than a discount as determined by the municipality. - (2) The tariff for a pre-paid meter is the same as the ordinary consumption tariffs levied on the category of consumer concerned, and no availability charge is levied on a property where a pre-paid meter has been installed.
+- 19. Structure of tariffs - (1)The municipality may- - (a) determine the kilowatt-hours of electricity per month and the kilolitres of water which will be provided free of charge to a consumer who have registered as an indigent in terms of section 15(1)(b); and - consider relief in respect of the tariffs for sewerage and refuse removal (b) for such registered indigent to the extent that the council deems such relief affordable in terms of each annual budget, however, such relief may not be less than a discount as determined by the municipality.